aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * Magic Auth, the integrated RBAC system in Magic Cloud
 * Google SSO using OIDC

-Both of the above are well known patterns you can use if required, and if you need authentication, you **must** search for both of the above using your `get-context` function before creating a plan or implementing authentication or authorisation.
-Also use `get-context` to search for example prompts for the Hyperlambda Generator before you generate prompts for it, to see if you can find example prompts to help you construct your prompts.
+Both of the above are well known patterns you can use if required.
+Apply the **Tool lookup minimization policy (CRITICAL)** before planning or implementing authentication/authorisation or before searching for Hyperlambda Generator prompt examples.